SECURITY & VULNERABILITY DISCLOSURE POLICY

 d) public APIs operated by GeiG (non-third-party, documented endpoints);

-3.0 Safe Harbor (Good-Faith Research)
+3.0 Safe Harbour (Good-Faith Research)

 4.0 Conditional Authorisation to Test

-5.0 Reporting Channel and Encryption
+5.0 Reporting Channels and Encryption

 6.0 What to Include in a Report